Meet the Artists behind Capitol, Inc.

 Keith Calhoun and Chandra McCormick were born and raised in the lower ninth ward of New Orleans, Louisiana.
 Their installation serves as a historical record of the cruel conditions of the prison labor system.

-As husband and wife team, they have been documenting Louisiana and its people for more than 25 years.
+As a husband and wife team, they have been documenting Louisiana and its people for more than 25 years.
 They photograph the traditions of black church services and religious rituals; community rites and celebrations, and the cruel conditions of the Louisiana State Penitentiary at Angola, a former slave-breeding plantation named for the African nation from which “the most profitable” slaves, according to slave owners, were kidnapped.

 Learn more: https://calhounmccormick.com/